labstructbioinf/localpdb/docs/index.md

 **localpdb** provides a simple framework to store the local mirror of the protein structures available in the [PDB](https://www.rcsb.org/) database and other related resources.

 The underlying data can be conveniently browsed and queried with the `pandas.DataFrame` structures.
-Update mechanism allows to follow the weekly PDB releases while retaining the possiblity to access previous data versions.
+Update mechanism allows following the weekly PDB releases while retaining the possibility to access previous data versions.

 **You may find `localpdb` particularly useful if you:**